cromandini/TATLayout/README.md

 3 - In Finder, drag and drop or copy __TATLayout.framework__ to somewhere in your project folder.

-4 - Open your application project in Xcode, go to the project editor, then select your application target to go to the target editor.
-Select the "Build Phases" tab, expand the "Link Binary with libraries" section, and click the + button.
+4 - Under "Build Phases" tab in your application target, expand the "Link Binary with libraries" section, and click the + button.
 Click "Add Other...", navigate to the place you copied __TATLayout.Framework__, select it and click "Open".
 Your application will now link against the library.

-5 - Select the "Build Settings" tab in your application target editor.
-Find the "Other Linker Flags" build setting and add the flag __-ObjC__ to this build setting’s value if it is not already present.
+5 - Under "Build Settings" tab in your application target, find the "Other Linker Flags" build setting and add the flag __-ObjC__ if it is not already present.

-6 - Import TATLayout in your application's source code:
+#### Importing TATLayout in your application's source code:
 ```objective-c
 #import <TATLayout/TATLayout.h>
 ```